posit-dev/plumber2/README.md

 different tags in the documentation.

 Speaking of documentation, the parsing of plumber blocks have been greatly improved.
-It is now build upon roxygen2, so it follows that convention, allowing multiline tags and defaulting to the first line as title and proceeding untagged lines as description.
+It is now built upon roxygen2, so it follows that convention, allowing multiline tags and defaulting to the first line as title and proceeding untagged lines as description.
 The ability to define input and output types has also been greatly expanded, adding the